mushroomhostage/QuickBench/README.md

 **showOtherRoutes** (false): If true, other recipes which craft to the same output (different 'routes' to the same end) will be shown and can be chosen.
 Otherwise, only the first recipe will be available and used.

 **craftStack** (true): If true, shift-clicking will craft up to a stack of the item.
 Player must also have quickbench.craftStack permission.
+Note that crafting a full stack is server-intensive, so you may want to limit it.

+**maxStackSize** (64): Maximum stack size to craft when shift-clicking.
+This is normally the natural stack size of the item, but can be limited further with this option.

 **useDeniedMessage**, **placeDeniedMessage**, **destroyDeniedMessage**: Messages to send to player if attempts to use, place, or destroy a QuickBench without permission (see nodes below).
 Set to null to not send any message.